 Throughout their existence Britain’s 15-inch-gauge railways have attracted a dedicated following, and in his wide-ranging book David Jones has included something of the background character of the builders, engineers and operators to bring the story to life.
 The book is therefore sure to appeal to both the general railway enthusiast and the more specialist reader.

-The book comes in two styles: paperback at £20, and a limited edition of 200 hardback books, signed by the author, at £30.
+The book was produced in two styles: paperback at £20, and a limited edition of 200 hardback books, signed by the author, at £30.
 If it is reprinted we will get stocks in straight away!

 192 pages, including around 200 BW and colour illustrations